javincraig/waveshare_epaper2.7_demo/README.md

 * The wiki for the device:
 https://www.waveshare.com/wiki/2.7inch_e-Paper_HAT

+*UPDATE 2/21/2022 by Aaron Hickman
+Building upon code

-The following is how I got it working on a Raspberry Pi 3b
+The following is how I got it working on a Raspberry Pi 4
 ---
 sudo raspi-config